DangerOnTheRanger/maniwani/README.md

 * Turn-key setup and installation, thanks to Docker.
 Edit a couple plaintext config files, and you're set - no more messing with system libraries, or manually clicking through a setup page after you finally got everything booting.
 Updating to a new version of Maniwani is equally easy; no manual migrations required.
+* CDN support - because nobody's application server or object store deserves the pain of having to serve up static files. *CDN not included.*
 * No Javascript?
 No problem - obviously you'll miss out on some stuff like real-time updates, though.

 ### Planned